delftdata/checkmate/README.md

 # CheckMate
-CheckMate: Evaluating Checkpointing Protocols for Streaming Dataflows
+This repository contains the code of the paper "CheckMate: Evaluating Checkpointing Protocols for Streaming Dataflows", ICDE 2024.

 ## Preliminaries